thesandlord/Istio101/README.md

 `make create-cluster PROJECT_ID=your-custom-id-here ZONE=your-custom-zone`

 ## Istio Setup
-You need to install the [istioclt tool locally](https://github.com/istio/istio/releases).
+You need to install the [istioctl tool locally](https://github.com/istio/istio/releases).
 This release has been tested with Istio 0.2.10.
 Compatibility with later versions of Istio is not guaranteed, but please send Pull Requests if you test with a later version of Istio.
 I will be updating this demo when Istio releases a stable version.

 To deploy Istio into the cluster, run